Sharko64/Sharko64/README.md

 ![Sharko64's GitHub stats](https://github-readme-stats.vercel.app/api?username=Sharko64&show_icons=true&theme=dark)

+### Rustacean
-**`Rust: Love that never gets rusty 🦀`**
+**`Love that never gets rusty 🦀`**

 I'm a tech enthusiast who loves diving into code and solving complex problems.
 From building sleek web apps to crafting efficient algorithms, I enjoy the thrill of turning ideas into reality and beyond.
-My only enemies are lack of sleep and creativity congestions.
-There was that fingernail-biting monster story about — how were they called again? — Ahhh yes... bugs.
+My biggest nemeses are lack of sleep, creativity congestions and... ever heard of that fingernail-biting story about — how were they called again? — Ahhh yeah... bugs.
 Stay ready!

 > Whoever fights monsters should see to it that in the process he does not become a monster.
 > And if you gaze long enough into an abyss, the abyss will gaze back into you.[^1]